Approximating fixed size quantum correlations in polynomial time: Introduction

-This motivates us to focus our study on these symmetries in order to effectively reduce their computational cost.
-Similarly, \cite{Doherty_2004, litjens2017semidefinite, ioannou2021noncommutative, de2007reduction, rosset2018symdpoly, gijswijt2009block, vallentin2009symmetry} exploited the inherent symmetry in various optimization problems to formulate classical algorithms providing solutions in polynomial time.
+This motivates us to focus our study on these symmetries in order to effectively reduce the computational cost.
+Similarly, \cite{Doherty_2004, litjens2017semidefinite, ioannou2021noncommutative, Klerk2007ReductionOS, rosset2018symdpoly, gijswijt2009block, vallentin2009symmetry} exploited the inherent symmetry in various optimization problems to formulate classical algorithms providing solutions in polynomial time.
 However, the symmetric objects in these works need not adhere to any linear constraints.
-A subtlety rendering any adaptation to our scenario ineffective.
+This is a subtlety that renders any direct adaptation to our scenario ineffective.
 Recently, \cite{chee2023efficient} provided a novel symmetry-reduced hierarchy approximating the quantum channel fidelity in a coding task.
-To our knowledge, this constitutes the first time where such a symmetry reduction in the presence of additional linear constraints was carried out.
-Lastly, although Bose-symmetry-based reductions (e.g.\, \cite{christandl2007one, navascues2009power}) are available, they are not applicable to the constrained case.
+To our knowledge, this constitutes the first time that such a symmetry reduction in the presence of additional linear constraints was carried out.
+Lastly, although Bose-symmetry-based reductions (e.g.\ \cite{christandl2007one, navascues2009power}) are available, they are not applicable to the constrained case.